 She has worked as a professional wedding harpist from a young age and performs at a variety of events, corporate dinners, parties and celebrations across Kent, Sussex and London.

 Karina has always had a love for composing music; her skill for creating accompaniments on the harp for the voice is a true talent.
-Currently she is writing her first album with her sister to be released this year, after previously releasing four cover albums (Pebbles, Sorelle di Harpa, Crossroads and Christmas With 2 of Harps).
+This year she recorded her first original album ‘Moving On’, after previously releasing four cover albums (Pebbles, Sorelle di Harpa, Crossroads and Christmas With 2 of Harps).

 Adel and Karina have achieved music awards for their personal and community work.